unicode-org/cldr-json/UPDATING.md

 2. *Delete* the `cldr-json/cldr-json` subdirectory (the subdirectory of `cldr-json`).
 This way, git will tell you what has changed, and you can see if any files failed to regenerate or were newly added.
 3. Run the script `cldr-generate-json.sh`
 4. Data will be updated in the recreated `cldr-json` subdirectory.
+5. Also note that the `PACKAGES.md` file at the TOP level may be updateed, make sure to commit this as well.

 #### Troubleshooting